 Title IX of the Education Amendments of 1972 (Title IX) prohibits discrimination based on sex in educational programs which receive federal financial assistance.
 Title IX includes recruitment, admissions, financial aid, and scholarships; athletics; course offerings and access; hiring and retention; and benefits and leave.
 Title IX also protects students and employees, both male and female, from unlawful sexual harassment in school programs and activities.
 West Liberty University, as a recipient of federal funds, complies with Title IX and has designated the following individuals to serve as the Title IX Coordinator and the Title IX Investigators:

-Title IX Coordinator: Kate Billings, Director of Student Activities

-Deputy Investigators: Christopher McPherson, Director of the Learning and Student Development Center
+Title IX Coordinator: Kate Billings, Director of Student Activities Deputy Investigators: Christopher McPherson, Faculty Representative